appt-org/accessibility-code-examples/Techniques/accessibility-name.md

 # Accessibility name

-The accessibility name indicates the name used for interface elements by assistive technologies.
-Assistive technologies use the name to inform users about the ways to interact with your app.
+All interactive elements must have an accessibility name.
+The accessibility name is used by assistive technologies to inform users about the ways to interact with your app.

-In mobile apps, the `accessibility name` is usually the same as the `accessibility label`.

-See [set accessibility label](accessibility-label.md) for more information about setting an accessibility label.
+For apps, the `accessibility name` is usually equal to the `accessibility label`.
+See [accessibility label](accessibility-label.md) for more ways of setting an accessibility label.

 ## Android

-Android uses the [`contentDescription`](https://developer.android.com/reference/android/view/View.html#attr_android:contentDescription) property as accessibility name.
+On Android, the [`contentDescription`](https://developer.android.com/reference/android/view/View.html#attr_android:contentDescription) property is used as accessibility name.

 ```kotlin
 element.contentDescription = "Appt"